hbprosper/RGS/README.md

 make
 source setup.sh
 ```
 The setup need be done only once per terminal session.
-(NOte: the bash setup can be "sourced" from any directory, but currently the non-bash setup must be sourced from the RGS directory.)
+(Note: the bash setup can be "sourced" from any directory, but currently the non-bash setup must be sourced from the RGS directory.)

 ## Examples
 There are two examples in the *examples* directory of RGS